 flying below the speed limit; combat will be stopped until both planes are

 7. SCORING: Per AMA Combat.

-For a complete copy of the Northwest Sport Race rules (without the annotations above), and for an explanation of how the Northwest control-line rules process works, see the Northwest Rules page.
+For a complete copy of the Northwest 80mph Combat rules (without the annotations above), and for an explanation of how the Northwest control-line rules process works, see the Northwest Rules section.

 This page was upated Feb.
 24, 2019